Actually, ladies and gentlemen, the Jon Stewart and the Colbert rallies on October 30th, I have been thinking about this.

 Why are you putting Chris Johnson back in?

-Even though they're the big rights holder, even though they pay a billion dollars a year, they are not supposed to it get in way of the integrity of the game.
+Even though they pay $1 billion a year, they are not supposed to get in the way of the integrity of the game.

 There are television timeouts, and the coaches know when those timeouts are going to happen.

-But if they're a couple short because the way the game's worked out, sometimes the league at the two-minute warning says we're a couple short.
+But if there are a couple short because of the way the game's worked out, sometimes the league gets a two-minute warning.

-Couple commercial breaks short, trying to control a game to get their money back.
+But the original story was that here's ESPN, big, bad ESPN, couple commercial breaks short, trying to control a game to get their money back.

-When that hit, you know, ESPN kind of blew their gaskets, said, most times you'd be right, but in this case you're wrong.
+When that hit, you know, ESPN kind of blew their gaskets, said, most times you'd be right, but in this case, you're wrong.

-Uh so Fisher had to moderate the story a little bit.
+So Fisher had to moderate the story a little bit.

 That's why people are thinking Fisher might have been playing a little practical joke on Jack Del Rio.